bcgov/ocp-sso/README.md

 -p CPU_LIMIT=1 \
 -l app=rh-sso-sandbox,name=keycloak,component=keycloak,part-of=rh-sso,managed-by=template | oc apply -f -

-# note that if starting a brand new instance fails, you will need to run step 5 to initialize DB
+# note that if starting a brand new instance fails with error "failed to initialize DB", then you will need to run step 5.
+Otherwise you are good!
 ```

 5. Initialize the SSO instance